ppuryear/random/README.md

 Options:
   -h    show this message and exit
-  -r    read from /dev/random instead of /dev/urandom -b N  print the result in the given base (see NOTES) -s N  use the interval [0, 2^N)
+  -r    read from /dev/random instead of /dev/urandom -b N  print the result in the given base (see NOTES) (default: 10) -s N  use the interval [0, 2^N) instead of [lower_bound, upper_bound)

 Notes:
 If only a single bound is provided, it is assumed to be the upper bound, and the lower bound is assumed to be 0.
-If no bounds are provided, the range is assumed to be [0, 32768).
+If no bounds are provided, the interval is assumed to be [0, 32768).

 The following bases are supported: